mjordan/islandora_repository_reports/README.md

 There is only one global configuration option, whether or not to cache report data.
 If you select this option, you should periodically pregenerate report data as described below.

+Users will need to have the "View Repository Reports" permission to view the report page.

 ## Pregenerating report data

 This module comes with a set of Drush commands that generates the data used in the reports and caches it: